dwhiffing/fury/content/nato/es/navy/body.md

 tanks, amphibious tractors and various other elements.
-Unfortunately, there is very little in the way of amphibious landing capability; two Dock Landing Ships are being designed, and the two ‘Newport’ class LSTs destined for Spain were retained by the US and not sold to Spain.
+Unfortunately, there is very little in the way of amphibious landing capability; two Dock Landing Ships are being designed, and the two ‘Newport’ class LSTs destined for Spain were retained by the US.
 Spain has the following amphibious ships, all based at Rota:

   - 2x 1950’s era Attack Transports of WW2 design